Lumi669/mood_melody_aws/lambda-functions/trigger-frontend-githubActions/DEPLOY_TRIGGER_FRONTEND_GITHUBACTIONS.md

 > This will overwrite the existing function code — no need to delete or recreate the function.

 Layer uploads always create a new version—remember to point my function at the new version.

-If prefer to use the built-in SDK in Node 20.x, may omit aws-sdk from my bundle like what I am doing.